 If you have made a few career moves in a short period of time, then hiring managers may consider you a job hopper.
 You may already be aware that this label is usually not seen in a positive light.
-But once you rack up a certain amount of mileage on your resume at a variety of different roles, it can be difficult to portray yourself in a different way.
+Once you rack up a certain amount of mileage on your resume at a variety of different roles, it can be difficult to portray yourself in a different way.
 Fear not!
-Here are four things you can do to beat the job hopper label and show hiring managers that you are their next MVP.
+Here are four career tips to beat the job hopper label and show hiring managers that you are their next MVP.

 The appearance of job hopping can make it difficult to obtain that next role.
 However, if you focus on these four things, you will be well on your way to moving up your own career ladder and working towards the career goals of your dreams.